crayxt/translate/README.md

 - Gemini requests now send structured batch payloads and use structured response schemas.
 Legacy text-prompt rendering is still kept as a provider fallback path.
 - Added native OpenAI provider support, including structured JSON output support and Flex mode.
 - Added native Anthropic provider support using the Messages API and tool-use for structured task results.
+- Gemini now supports both AI Studio and Vertex API-key mode through the same provider.
+Vertex API-key mode currently uses the global endpoint only.
 - Translate now supports CLI and GUI multi-file batching for same-format files, so smaller files can share one request batch.
 - `process_gui.py` now exposes a read-only instruction preview so you can inspect the resolved system prompt and language rules for the active task.
-- Provider, API key, thinking level, and Flex mode are now shared GUI controls across task tabs.
+- Provider, API key, thinking level, Flex mode, and Gemini backend settings are now shared GUI controls across task tabs.
 - Shared runtime/bootstrap, CLI argument setup, and batch execution helpers were moved into `core/` to reduce duplication across task entrypoints.

 # Setup